the operating system for gamES

 • Launch Balena Etcher

-• Click on Select Target and select the target drive
+• Click Select Target and choose the external drive where you want to flash the installer.

 • Click on Flash!